9 Things You Might Not Know About Savannah Guthrie

 She went to law school

-Savannah Guthrie might be a renowned journalist and talk show host these days, but she also happens to be a lawyer.
-Guthrie studied journalism at the University of Arizona and graduated in 1993.
-While she went on to have a successful career as a journalist after graduation, Guthrie decided to expand her horizons, and subsequently attended Georgetown University Law Center.
-She sat her bar exam in 2002 and scored the highest in her state that year.
-The Arizona bar isn't the only one Guthrie passed either.
+Savannah Guthrie might be a renowned journalist and talk show host, but she also happens to be a lawyer.
+After graduating with a degree in journalism from the university of Arizona, she went on to have a successful career as a journalist.
+However, she later decided to expand her horizons, and subsequently attended Georgetown University Law Center.
+She took her bar exam in 2002 and scored the highest in her state that year.
+The Arizona bar isn't the only exam Guthrie passed either.
 She also took the bar exam in D.C., then went on to work for a law firm as a litigation associate.

 She covered the 9/11 terror attacks